wp-plugins/spots/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Modified: 'Edit spot' link styling like an admin button and appears within spot area incase of `overflow:hidden;`.
+* Added: 'Edit spot' link also appears on spots referenced directly in template

 = 1.1.4 =
 * Fixed: Compatibility issue with various plugins that modify the content after do_shortcode has run - thanks to @NickToye for spotting it
 * Removed: Ability to view featured image in widget screen in WP 3.5 or above.
 You can still set it in the full editor and in the add media popup
 * Fixed: Empty paragraph was being inserted when moving a widget around
-* Modified: 'Edit spot' link styling improved and appears within spot area incase of `overflow:hidden;`.
-* Added: 'Edit spot' link also appears on spots referenced directly in template
 * Added: Spots no longer cached if current logged in user can edit them

 = 1.1.3 =